Libera-Chat/libera-chat.github.io/content/_guides/registration.md

 If a channel is set to mode `+r`, you won't be able to join it unless you are registered and identified to NickServ.
 If you try to join, you might be forwarded to a different channel.
-If a channel is set to quiet unregistered users (mode `+q $~a`), you won't be able to speak while on that channel unless you are registered and identified.
+If a channel is set to mode `+R` or set to quiet unregistered users (mode `+q $~a`), you won't be able to speak while on that channel unless you are registered and identified.

-Both of these modes are used by some channels to reduce channel harassment and abuse.
+These modes are used by some channels to reduce channel harassment and abuse.

 Once you have registered and are logged in, this issue should disappear.